Mhopkinsinc/NHL94SNESVault/Docs/Dev_Notes/game_setup_logos_technical.md

 | `$9D:A62D` | `$1C9A + $0021` (team B + 33) | `$1C98` (team A) | Swapped sides |
 | `$9D:8631` | `$1C9A` (team B) | `$1C98` (team A) | Normal matchup |

-The `+$0021` (33) offset for away-side logos means the blob's pointer table contains two sets of frame data per team: indices 0-27 for home/left and indices 33-60 for away/right.
+The `+$0021` (33) offset applies to the **BG overlay table** at `$9C:8497` (which has 59 entries with home/away positioning variants) but NOT to the blob's frame pointer table.
+Both home and away teams use the same frame data from blob indices 0-27.
+The visual difference between home and away is controlled by screen position (X/Y passed to CODE_80B08D) and the overlay table entries, not different frame graphics.

 ### 2.3 `CODE_9DDDFF` - Frame Pointer Resolution